Read This First

 Prompt 1: While the causal connection between 1) genetics and environment and 2) human personalities has been well-established, the zodiac has persisted as a viable explanation for personalities in many minds.
 Explain the psychological dynamics behind this phenomenon.

-The central claim is this: The persistence of the zodiac and astrology as explanations for human personalities, despite the established scientific connections between genetics, environment, and personality, can be attributed to several psychological dynamics and cognitive biases.
+In plain terms: The persistence of the zodiac and astrology as explanations for human personalities, despite the established scientific connections between genetics, environment, and personality, can be attributed to several psychological dynamics and cognitive biases.

 Humans are inherently predisposed to recognize patterns and make connections, even where none exist.
 This tendency, known as apophenia, can lead individuals to correlate astrological signs with personality traits, perceiving patterns that align with their beliefs or experiences.